JLyne/LiveAtlas/README.md

 ![A LiveAtlas screenshot](https://minecraft.rtgame.co.uk/liveatlas/liveatlas4.png)

-LiveAtlas is an alternative frontend for Dynmap and Pl3xmap/Squaremap, which aims to provide a more modern interface and improved performance for busy maps.
+LiveAtlas is an alternative frontend for Dynmap, Pl3xmap and Squaremap, which aims to provide a more modern interface and improved performance for busy maps.
 LiveAtlas is a drop-in replacement for Dynmap, and Pl3xmap/Squaremap maps are supported with some additional configuration.

-Development is ongoing, but all of the major Dynmap and Pl3xmap/Squaremap features are supported.
+Development is ongoing, but the major features of each map plugin are supported.

 You can see it in action [here](https://minecraft.rtgame.co.uk/map/build)